Try Semrush

 A study by OutBrain found that adding brackets to headlines can improve CTR up to 38%.

-5 of my top 10 most popular posts have brackets or parentheses in the title:
+Six of our top 10 most popular posts have brackets or parentheses in the title:

 Every copywriter knows that emotional headlines get LOTS of clicks.